Ledecka makes history with double gold in skiing and snowboarding

 "But you never doubt Ester.
 This is something that happens in storybooks."

-While her win in the super-G caused jaws to drop and will be remembered as one of the great moments in Olympic history, victory on the penultimate day of the Games was expected.
+While her win in the super-G caused jaws to drop and will be remembered as one of the great moments in Olympic history, beating the likes of ski royalty Lindsey Vonn in the process, victory on the penultimate day of the Games was expected.

 (19 Videos)